avc9/NLPlay-with-Transformers--SoC-2021/README.md

 <h3> Week 3 Task:-</h3>

 <p> In this week I implemented neural network architectures like RNN,GRU and LSTM.
-The results were very good in case of LSTM with an accuracy of above 85% on the test data.
+The results were very good in case of LSTM with an accuracy of above 80% on the test data.
 In case of RNN and GRU the network took a slightly longer time to train.
 An accuracy of 70%+ was achieved.</p>

 <h3> Week 4-6 Tasks:-</h3>

-<p> BertModel </p>
+<p> This week's focus was to improve the scores on the testset using state-of-the-art transformers models.
+I implemented Bert and Distilbert model using the Huggingface library.
+The results achieved had accuracies above 85% in case of bert and around 60% in case of Distilbert</p>

+<h3> Week 7-8 Tasks:-</h3>

+<p> Created a 3 custom datasets using wikipedia library to scrape text data from the articles in the domain of science, finance and entertainment.
+Used GPT-2 and T5 transformer models to generate articles corresponding to the input.
+Evauated the performance using bleu score matrix.